surrey-nlp/HADQAET/README.md

 ## Data

+### Annotation Data
 The annotated dataset for the quality assessment of emotion translation can be found in the "data" folder.
 The inter and intra-annotator agreement data can be seen under the "IAA" folder.
 Detailed annotation guidelines can be seen in the "annotation_guidelines.txt" file.

+### Post-editing Data

+The post-edited reference translations are now available under the "data" folder.
+We hired a translation company to post-edit the MT outputs that have errors in terms of emotion preservation in the annotation process.
+The post-editing activity is funded by the [European Association for Machine Translation (EAMT)](https://eamt.org/).
+Note only about 70% percent of the whole data is released now (The rest will be released in a shared task).
+This subset includes a total of 4038 instances and about 3000 of them have post-edited reference translations.
+Details will be released soon in our project report at EAMT 2024.

 ## License